Confluex/mule-labs/confluex-performance-tools/README.md

 ```

 > Currently, the convention is "Flow.ClassName.name" which is not consistently derived right now.
 This will be refined
 > soon to offer better testing.
+This area needs work badly.